remi-marechal/remi-marechal.github.io/index.md

   One genre I am particularly invested in are fighting games/platform fighters; I also used to play lots of rhythm games, and I have done speedruns of a couple platform games;</li>
   <li><span class="activity-name">Digital painting</span><br>
-  Although a beginner, I greatly appreciate the serenity and the sense of accomplishment that creating visual art brings.</li>
+  Although a beginner, I greatly appreciate the serenity and the sense of accomplishment that creating visual art brings.
+Take a look at my <a href="gallery.html">gallery</a>!</li>
 </ul>

 </div>